 As I mentioned in a previous post, Boston is a city of made land.
-Once a peninsula connected to the mainland by a narrow isthmus that sometimes flooded during high tides, it grew and expanded by way of creating new ground.
+Once a peninsula, it was connected to the mainland by a narrow isthmus that sometimes flooded during high tides.
+The city grew and expanded by creating new ground.

-The most famous of these projects was the filling of the Back Bay, a nineteenth-century engineering marvel that created hundreds of acres of new land by filling in a tidal marsh with gravel deposited by the glaciers.
-Today, the Back Bay is a beautiful, vibrant neighborhood of upscale residences, historic churches, profitable businesses, and public institutions such as the magnificent Boston Public Library.
+The most famous of these projects was the filling of the Back Bay.
+This nineteenth-century engineering marvel created hundreds of acres of new land by filling in a tidal marsh with gravel deposited by the glaciers.
+Today, the Back Bay is a beautiful, vibrant neighborhood.
+It houses upscale residences, historic churches, profitable businesses, and public institutions such as the magnificent Boston Public Library.

 I hope the engineers at MIT are working on how to protect their campus.
 Maybe the folks who wear a “brass rat” can build a big beaver dam around the Great Dome.

 In the harbor view, the building behind the Boston Harbor Hotel with the curved glass wall is the J.J.
 Moakley Federal Courthouse on Fan Pier where gangster Whitey Bulger is currently being tried.
-Behind that is the vibrant new Seaport District where houses, hotels, restaurants, and the Boston Convention & Exhibition Center are creating a new and exciting neighborhood.
+Behind that rises the vibrant new Seaport District where houses, hotels, restaurants, and the Boston Convention & Exhibition Center are creating a new and exciting neighborhood.
 All of this also exists because of made land.

 And it’s not just Boston.
 Sea-level rises of these magnitudes will create the same destruction in any major city that’s on a harbor or near the ocean.
 I hope Boston’s authorities are planning ahead for such eventuality, though.
 If not, in a few years I might be giving a Boston by Foot tour of the Victorian Back Bay via glass-bottom boat.